French Student Visa Instructions

 Briefly explain in English your reasons for studying abroad (3-4 sentences).

 It is very stressful and expensive to rely on the expedited process, and we do not recommend it.
-If you miss your consulate appointment because your Campus France application is not complete, it can be difficult to get another Consulate appointment.
+If you miss your consulate or VFS appointment because your Campus France application is not complete, it can be difficult to get another visa appointment.
 If you need to use the express service, however, instructions are on the Campus France web site.

 Contacting Campus France